Ayweth20/DVCTF/March 2022/Misc/Going postal/readme.md

 ![image](https://user-images.githubusercontent.com/91023285/158197207-b068b87c-4453-4a44-ae7c-cfcc425a18f0.png)
 We download them but this .7z file is locked with password...

 So now, we have to find this password.
+We can try to do a bruteforce attack...
+But after multiple tests any technique works.
+And earlier we found infos !
+We can test with theses infos : "62", "78475110", "V3K4N64r00", "6278475110V3K4N64r00"...
+The good password is : **6278475110V3K4N64r00**
+We can dezip the 7z file and analyze extract datas.
+The folders names contain 4 digits and 40 numbers (0 or 1) who make a big binary.

+But what can you do with these folders names ?
+Convert in hexa ?
+Build an image ?
+Range them in ascending order ?